Jadarma/nixfiles/docs/src/getting_started/install.md

 There are alternatives, such as dummy USB headers or YubiKeys but let's keep it simple here.

 > [!IMPORTANT]
-> Forgetting the password for your LUKS container results in a permanent loss of acess to the drive's contents.
+> Forgetting the password for your LUKS container results in a permanent loss of access to the drive's contents.
 > Store it in a safe place, like a password manager.

 ```shell